 Sparx: Huh, you know, little stiff, voice keeps changin', but I'm good.

-Talk to the Fist: Gets a rather nice one at the end of the Pirate arc of the second game.
-Sniff, one of the two parrots that are really the captains of the pirates, won't stop talking and proves so annoying even Sparx can't take him.
+Talk to the Fist: Gets a rather nice one at the end of the Sky Pirate arc of the second game.
+Sniff, one of the two parrots that are really the pirate captains, won't stop talking and proves so annoying even Sparx can't take him.
 So he finally shuts his beak with one punch and knocks him out cold.

 Took a Level in Jerkass: Becomes a good bit more of a jerk after Cynder's Heel-Face Turn.
 He just won't let her live it down that she used to be evil until the third game, where he shows his heart of gold and makes her promise to take care of Spyro for him.